Clastify logo

 Banking and vertical circles

 A banked surface is a curved surface tilted so that the normal force has a horizontal component toward the centre of the turn.
-In qualitative terms, banking reduces the reliance on friction.
+Qualitatively, banking reduces the reliance on friction.
 Quantitative banked-surface calculations are not required, but you should understand the principle: the normal reaction helps provide the centripetal force.

 Image

 For non-uniform vertical circular motion, quantitative force analysis is limited to the top and bottom of the path.
-At other points, both radial and tangential components matter, so the syllabus does not require that analysis.
+At other points the radial and tangential components both matter, so the syllabus does not require that analysis.

 Gravity providing centripetal force is the basic reason orbital motion is possible.
 A satellite is continuously falling toward Earth while its tangential motion carries it around Earth.
 This links circular motion to gravitational fields: the gravitational force changes the direction of the satellite’s velocity, producing an orbit rather than a straight fall.